 Symptoms of bowel cancer can be difficult to detect.
-They are common and can be easy to ignore however if they are persistent then it may be worth visiting your GP to have a check-up.
+Some of them are quite common and can be easy to ignore but that's why it's so important to know what's normal for you.
+As soon as you notice a change in bowel movements, weight or you find blood in your poo, you need to visit your GP for a check-up.
 The three symptoms most commonly associated with bowel cancer are:

 - Unexplained weight loss

-Other symptoms include tiredness and breathlessness (anaemia).
-It is important to remember that bowel cancer symptoms are very common, and most people who have them do not have cancer.
+Other symptoms can include tiredness and breathlessness (anaemia).
+It is important to remember that bowel cancer symptoms are very common and most people who have them don't have cancer.
 Symptoms such as this can otherwise be linked to other factors:

 What are the causes?

-Although there is no clear cause associated with bowel cancer, there are a number of factors which can put you at risk of developing the disease.
-Here are some of the factors that can put you in the high risk group:
+Although there is no clear cause associated with bowel cancer, there are a number of factors that can put you at risk of developing the disease.
+Here are some of the factors that can put you in the high-risk group:

-Age - 90% of those with bowel cancer are aged 60 or over.
+Age - 94% of those with bowel cancer are aged 60 or over

-A family history of bowel cancer - if a close family member has had bowel cancer under the age of 50, you are at high risk of developing bowel cancer.
-If you speak with your GP you should be eligible to undergo early bowel cancer screening.
+A family history of bowel cancer - if a close family member has had bowel cancer under the age of 50, you may be at high risk of developing bowel cancer.
+If you speak with your GP you should be eligible to undergo early bowel cancer screening

 Although certain factors such as age or family history can’t be altered, a number of lifestyle changes can be adopted to lower your chance of getting bowel cancer.
 Exercising regularly, eating a healthy diet, stopping smoking and limiting the amount of alcohol you drink can have a tremendous impact on your health and wellbeing.